 The outdated driver may also cause the blue screen issue in Windows 11.
 You should try updating the driver to fix the problem.
 Given below are the steps to help you update drivers-

-- Press Windows + I key combo to open Settings.
+- Press the Windows + I key combo to open Settings.

 - Click on the Windows Update option.